 7 Good reasons to become an EUSEM member

 1. Discounts on registration fees at EUSEM congresses and other events proposed by EUSEM

 2. Free access to videos and webcasts (lectures from the scientific sessions held during EUSEM congresses & meetings)

-3. Annual subscription to the European Journal of Emergency Medicine
+3. Annual online subscription to the European Journal of Emergency Medicine

 4. Reduced fees for participation in EUSEM training courses